A contract is formed when an offer by one party is accepted by the other party.

 Generally speaking, people are free to enter into contracts even though they may have a mental impairment, or are temporarily disabled by drugs or alcohol.
 They are, however, sometimes vulnerable to being bound by contracts they do not fully understand.
 The question of capacity to make the contract often arises only after the contract is in place.

 Capacity to give consent involves a general understanding of the nature of the contract (not necessarily its fine details).
-A person with a mental impairment, for example, may have the capacity to understand some contracts (for example, buying a loaf of bread), but not to understand other, more complicated contracts (for example, buying a car on credit).
+A person with a mental impairment, for example, may have the capacity to understand some contracts (e.g. buying a loaf of bread), but not to understand other, more complicated contracts (e.g. buying a car on credit).

 Where a person with a disability did not understand the general nature of the contract, a court can intervene to set aside the contract only if: